pekopeko1/bizmodels/README.md

 # bizmodels
-visualizing some business models in CVCA like diagrams.
+visualizing some business models in CVCA-like diagrams.

 ## Y Combinator